bloodmonk7/tmdb-cards/README.md

 - View trending movies of the day
 - Search for movies by title
 - Click on a movie to view details
+- Switch between light and dark mode by switch

 ## Getting Started